Shahin-Mjz/Linear-Algebra-using-Numpy/README.md

 You would review these cases:

-- [x] Defining lists and NumPy arrays
+- [x] Defining lists and Numpy arrays
-- [x] Matrix or Array of Arrays
+- [x] Matrix or array of arrays
 - [x] Scaling and translating matrices
 - [x] Transpose a matrix
 - [x] Get the norm of an array or matrix